How to enhance knowledge about everything ?

 What is the value of knowledge?

-The value of knowledge is multifaceted, encompassing philosophical debates, practical applications, and personal growth.
 Whether it enhances cognitive functions, enriches personal lives, or contributes to societal progress, knowledge remains important in human development and civilization.

 How can we enhance knowledge about everything?